xyzruben/steward/docs/TIER4_UPGRADE_PLAN.md

 ---

-**🎉 TIER 4 DATABASE INTEGRATION COMPLETED SUCCESSFULLY! 🎉**
+**🎉 TIER 4 AUTHENTICATION INTEGRATION COMPLETED SUCCESSFULLY! 🎉**

-The AI-native financial assistant agent now has **real database integration** with advanced features including:
+The AI-native financial assistant agent now has **real authentication integration** with advanced features including:
-- **Real Prisma queries** for all 9 financial functions
+- **Real Supabase authentication** with secure session validation
-- **Advanced anomaly detection** with historical analysis
+- **Real user context** from authenticated sessions
-- **Production-ready error handling** and type safety
+- **Production-ready security** with proper 401 error handling
-- **Optimized database queries** with proper indexing
+- **Comprehensive test coverage** with authentication mocking

 The foundation is solid, well-tested, and follows all architectural best practices outlined in the Steward Master System Guide.
-Users can now get **real insights from their actual data**!
+Users can now get **secure, personalized insights from their actual data**!

 **This plan remains the canonical reference for all Tier 4 AI-native development.
 All implementation, testing, and review must align with the Steward Master System Guide and the standards set forth above.**